 We choose the Bars's parametrization \cite{bars2000a} for the components of $X^M$ as follows

-We emphasize that this is one of the many possible choices to parameterize the $X_M$.
+It is emphasized that this is one of the many possible choices to parameterize the $X_M$.

-Using above parametrization, we can get some useful operators in 4+2 dimensions and then apply them to reduce the kinematical equation to get the reduction of field from 4+2 dimensions to 3+1 dimensions.
-The detail derivation is shown in \cite{bars2006} so we just summarize the result here. \begin{enumerate}[\textbullet] \item For scalar fields, we have got
+Using the above parametrization, one can get some useful operators in 4+2 dimensions and then apply them to reduce the kinematical equation to get the reduction of the field from 4+2 dimensions to 3+1 dimensions.
+The detailed derivation is shown in \cite{bars2006} so we just summarize the results below. \begin{enumerate}[\textbullet] \item For scalar fields, ones have got